MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 ## Recrawling (IMPORTANT)

 The work flow with a crawl spec was a one-off process to bootstrap the search engine.
-To keep the search engine up to date, it is preferrable to do a recrawl.
+To keep the search engine up to date, it is preferable to do a recrawl.
 This will try to reduce the amount of data that needs to be fetched.

 To trigger a Recrawl, ensure your crawl data is set to active, and then go to Actions -> Trigger Recrawl, and click `[Trigger Recrawl]`.
 This will behave much like the old crawling step.
 Once done, it needs to be